 We hope you enjoyed our suggestions for a wonderful trip around Transylvania.

-However, the good news do not end here.
-If you’re short on time, we offer tour options which take around 1 or 2 days and are convenient for short visits.
+However, the good news does not end here.
+If you’re short on time, we offer tour options that take around 1 or 2 days and are convenient for short visits.

 You can get the chance to see both Bran and Peles in our Two Castles in One-Day tour.